Louisiana Soul clearly has little to do with most or maybe even all commercial barbecue sauces on the market.

 I will not get into the debate about what to call it, I will also not confirm or dispute who is right or wrong.
 Point is some say Barbecue, Barbeque, Barbaque, BBQ, B-B-Que, Bar-B-Q, Bar-B-Que, or Bar-B-Cue.

 My Bouillon without extra salt is a handmade blend essential in every kitchen.
-This vegetable broth is an extremely versatile way to add incredible flavor to your everyday dishes.
+This vegetable broth is made of selected vegetables and spices.
+It is an extremely versatile way to add incredible flavor to your everyday dishes.

 Contents: 80 g